neinAlkem/neinAlkem/README.md

 **`Nein Alkem (Project Manager/Developer/Machine Learning Enthusiasm)`**

 - 🔭 I’m currently studying in Universitas Brawijaya
-- 🌱 An antusiast learner of machine learning and web development
+- 🌱 An antusiast learner of machine learning and data science
 - 📫 How to reach me: bagasrizal.work@gmail.com
 - 😄 2024 Goals: learn deeper topics about machine learning
-- 🏋️‍♂️ Fun fact: beside coding, i'm also a powerlifter
+- 🏋️‍♂️ Fun fact: beside coding, i play a lot of sport.

 <!-- 🔭 Hi!
 My name is Baghas Rizaluddin, a student at Universitas Brawijaya who is passionate about the world of machine learning and web development.